 All of these values underpin the skills we look for, which include:

 Our clients and carers often come from very different backgrounds, but what enables the best bonds to form is the ability of our carers to emphasise with our clients.
 It’s vital that our carers are able to understand their client’s challenges, as well as their goals and dreams, and be the person who ‘walks in their shoes’ to provide effective, personalised support.
 The most empathetic individuals are intuitive, enabling them to know when to step back and empower the person to do something and when to work side-by-side with the person to support them effectively, thus ensuring the person can enjoy maximum independence and autonomy.

+The working hours of live-in carers must be flexible.
 Care work changes from day to day, hour to hour and sometimes minute to minute, which means being flexible is imperative to ensure the person’s needs are always being met.
-Whilst our care plans form the structure that underpins our support they are never ‘set in stone’, and all of our live-in carers are expected to show flexibility in their response to the person’s needs.
+Whilst our care plans form the structure that underpins our support, they are never ‘set in stone’, and all of our live-in carers are expected to show flexibility in their response to the person’s needs.
 It’s the level of personalised flexibility we are able to offer that makes live-in care such a unique and supportive type of social care, in contrast to the more rigid structures that are often seen in care home environments.